niebert/ClassEditorUML/README.md

   * `docs/index.html` files starts the JSON-Editor  [ClassEditorUML](https://niebert.github.io/ClassEditorUML) also offline, when the repository was [downloaded](https://github.com/niebert/ClassEditorUML/archive/master.zip) to your device and started locally in your browser.
 * `jscc/` folder contains the [JavascriptClassCreator](https://niebert.github.io/JavascriptClassCreator) files that are used to create object-oriented Javascript class files.
 * `src/` folder contains the file `main.js` and other source files in the future, to create a the library in the folder `dist/` with `browsersify` and `watchify`.
-* `update_libs.sh` is a shell script that works on Linux and MAcOSX to perform some library updates from the web.
+* `update_libs.sh` is a shell script that works on Linux and MacOSX to perform some library updates from the web.

 ## Structure of the UML JSON